aospapp/aosp/external/linux-kselftest/android/README.md

 The hugepage-mmap, hugepage-shm, compaction, and map_hugetlb tests rely on hugetlbfs/hugetlb page support which is not required by Android.

-The userfaultfd test relies on the userfaultfd syscall which is not required by Android.

 ### watchdog/

 The watchdog test depends on CONFIG_WATCHDOG which is not required by Android.